kataw/kataw/test/__snapshot__/parser/expressions/assignment/keyword_with_escapes_check/gen/inside_a_generator_func/x005cu0063ontinue.md

 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 14, end: 30 ✖ Keywords cannot contain escape characters - start: 14, end: 30 ✖ Expression expected - start: 30, end: 32
-✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 14, end: 32 ✖ Declaration or statement expected - start: 34, end: 36
+✖ Declaration or statement expected - start: 34, end: 36

 ```